hmcc-global/hmcchk-web/README.md

 3. When all code changes have been finished in your `feature` branch, create a Pull Request and your peers review it before merging.
 4. Branch merge flow should be: `feature`->`release`->`master` - i.e `feature` branches should always Pull Request and merge into `release`

+## Commit Practices
+1. Attach Issue number to the commit message
+    - e.g. Issue number = #8
+    - commit message: "GH-8: Some commit message"
+    - note that issue number must be prefixed with 'GH-' in order to properly connect commit messages with issues

 ### Contributors

 Jesus' disciples